yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 In theory, 64bit TSC register is good enough for saving the CPU cycle, per Intel 64 Architecture SDM Vol. 3A 2-33,

-<pre>The time-stamp counter is a model-specific 64-bit counter that is reset to zero each
+>The time-stamp counter is a model-specific 64-bit counter that is reset to zero each
-time the processor is reset.
-If not reset, the counter will increment ~9.5 x 1016 times per year when the processor is operating at a clock rate of 3GHz.
-At this clock frequency, it would take over 190 years for the counter to wrap around.</pre>
+>time the processor is reset.
+If not reset, the counter will increment ~9.5 x 1016
+>times per year when the processor is operating at a clock rate of 3GHz.
+At this
+>clock frequency, it would take over 190 years for the counter to wrap around.

 The overflow problem here is in implementations of cycle_2_ns or cycle_2_us, which need multiply cycle with another big number, then this may cause the overflow problem.